Skip to the content

 The liminal space is when you come out of a dream but are conscious of the dream.

-5. Dream Replay
+5. Dream replay

-6. Find Answers in Your Dreams
+6. Find guidance in your dreams

 You can get specific information from your dreams.
 Use this practice when you are having trouble making a decision in your life.
 Before turning out your lights, write down your question in your dream journal.
 You could also quietly meditate on the question.
 Let it roll around in your mind for a few minutes before bed.
 Do this every night (or as often as you can) until the dream comes.
-It could happen the first night or it could happen in a few weeks.
+It could happen the first night or in a few weeks.

-Dreamwork is interactive an non-linear.
+Dreamwork is interactive and non-linear.

 Dream symbols will tell you the most about your dreams and your path in waking life.
 Pay attention to colors, time of day, emotions, animals, people, landscapes, and objects.

 Walk into any metaphysical shop and you’ll find lots of books on dream symbols and meanings.
 It’s important to know that dream symbols are subjective.
 There are some books that can help you understand what it means when a snake lays an egg under your bed in a dream.
 Speaking from experience, I encourage you to meditate on these symbols and see what they bring up for you.
 If you get stuck or don’t understand the symbol, find guidance in books or online.
 If it’s about an animal, look for books that are dedicated to animal spirit messages.
-For things like water, fire, winds, or earth, try books about earth-based spiritual practices.
+For topics like water, fire, wind, or earth, try books on earth-based spiritual practices.

 You can tie dream symbolism to your ancestry.